dcastro/haskell-flatbuffers/notes.md

   * unions are encoded as two contiguous fields, each of which has its own entry in the vtable:
     * the byte: an unsigned byte that signals which member of the union this is
     * the pointer: an offset to where the actual member is located
-      * QUESTION: this is true when the member is a table. what if it's a struct? or an int32? or another union?
+      * QUESTION: this is true when the member is a table. what if it's a struct or a string?

 * when writing to a table, any field can be null/missing
 * when writing to a vector, no element can be null/missing